 In this compelling study, Wesley and colleagues showed not only can individuals with severe cocaine use disorder choose money over cocaine about half the time, but that the dorsal striatum and dorsolateral prefrontal cortex appear to be implicated in these decisions.

 As authors point out, these data highlight the role of both executive (frontal) functioning and emotional (limbic) processing in recovery from substance use disorders.
 These areas may serve as targets of future SUD treatments and recovery management approaches.

 For example, strategies that encourage those in early recovery to anticipate negative consequences of use (sometimes referred to as “playing the tape all the way through”), as well as to identify and manage emotional triggers could maximize benefit from contingency management approaches that provide rewards for recovery behaviors like negative toxicology screens.

-The sample excluded individuals with non-cocaine SUD (apart from nicotine) as well as those with co-occurring psychiatric disorders.
-Given that at least 25-30% (conservatively) of SUD treatment patients meet for a co-occurring psychiatric disorder and approximately 50% use two or more substances upon entering treatment, we should be cautious in generalizing to SUD patients at large.
+The sample excluded individuals with non-cocaine substance use disorder (SUD) apart from nicotine) as well as those with co-occurring psychiatric disorders.
+Given that at least 25-30% (conservatively) of SUD treatment patients meet for a co-occurring psychiatric disorder and approximately 50% use two or more substances upon entering treatment, we should be cautious in generalizing to substance use disorder patients at large.

 Wesley, M. J., Lohrenz, T., Koffarnus, M. N., McClure, S. M., De La Garza, R., Salas, R., … & Montague, P. R. (2014).
 Choosing money over drugs: the neural underpinnings of difficult choice in chronic cocaine users.
 Journal of addiction, 2014.